test-prof/test-prof/guides/rspec_stamp.md

-# RSpec Stamp
+# RSpecStamp

-RSpec Stamp is a tool to automatically _tag_ failed examples with custom tags.
+RSpecStamp is a tool to automatically _tag_ failed examples with custom tags.

 It _literally_ adds tags to your examples (i.e. rewrites them).

-The main purpose of RSpec Stamp is to make refactoring testing codebase easy.
+The main purpose of RSpecStamp is to make testing codebase refactoring easy.
 Changing global configuration may cause a lot of failures.
 You can patch failing spec by adding a shared context.
-And here comes RSpec Stamp.
+And here comes RSpecStamp.

 ## Example Use Case: Sidekiq Inline